Turkey's Syria operation reveals cracks among Erdogan's political foes

 Iyi Party chairwoman Meral Aksener has previously denied the two parties were getting closer.

-The incursion has deepened a sense of alienation among Turkey's Kurds, especially after Ankara ousted some HDP mayors and arrested dozens of people in the country's southeast.
+The incursion has deepened a sense of alienation among Turkey's Kurds, especially after Ankara arrested dozens of people and ousted 20 HDP mayors, including four on Wednesday, in the country's southeast.

 Underlining the CHP's dilemma, a poll shared among its members and seen by Reuters showed some 46% of its voters either disapproved of the Syria operation or were undecided.
 The CHP backed the mission even while it carved out policy differences from the AKP including calling for dialogue with Damascus.